 - Mitigating the effects of the COVID-19 pandemic, protecting and supporting the health and livelihood of co-workers, customers, suppliers and communities across the IKEA value chain.

 - Reaching the forestry goal for 2020.
 Today, more than 98%** of the wood used is from more sustainable sources (FSC certified or recycled wood).
 All wood used in IKEA products is sourced from responsibly managed forests which do not contribute to deforestation.

 - Continuing to decrease the IKEA climate footprint (even when taking the loss in sales into account as a result of closed stores): a 7% reduction per EUR of retail sales FY19-FY20, due to several improvements for example using more renewable energy in production and transport, increasing the energy efficiency in the lighting and appliances ranges as well as introducing more plant-based food such as the HUVUDROLL plant-ball, with 4% of the climate footprint compared to the ingredients of the traditional meatballs.

 - Completing the circular assessment of 9,500+ products – from furniture to accessories.

 - Testing more circular services such as buy-back programmes and new ownership models.

-- Offering affordable solutions to enable people to clean air, minimise waste and save water and generate clean energy in their homes.
+- Offering affordable solutions to enable people to purify the air, minimise waste, save water and generate clean energy in their homes.